Pulkit12dhingra/Video_Summarization/README.md

-This is the master branch
+This is a development branch
-Dev branch